 The privilege tax imposed on a white goods retailer is an additional State sales tax and the excise tax imposed on the storage, use, or consumption of a new white good in this State is an additional use tax.
 Except as provided in Article 5C of Chapter 105 of the North Carolina General Statutes, these taxes shall be collected and administered in the same manner as the State sales and use tax imposed by Article 5 of Chapter 105 of the North Carolina General Statutes.
 The additional State sales tax paid when a new white good is sold at retail is a credit against the additional State use tax imposed on the storage, use, or consumption of the same white good.
 The white goods disposal tax is to be shown separately on the invoice or similar billing document given to the purchaser at the time of purchase.
-A retailer must keep records that establish its white goods disposal tax liability.
-The white goods disposal tax is not a part of the sales price on which the sales tax is computed nor should the white goods disposal tax be computed on any sales or use tax due.
+A retailer must keep records that establish its white goods disposal tax is computed nor should the white goods disposal tax be computed on any sales or use tax due.